Healthcare professionals analyzing secure AI infrastructure diagram showing confidential computing enclaves protecting patient data

 2. Third-Party Model Validation

 When you need external validation of your AI models for FDA approval, confidential computing allows auditors to test your algorithms without accessing the underlying code or training data.
-Microsoft’s confidential AI framework2 demonstrates how this preserves both model IP and test dataset privacy.
+Microsoft’s confidential AI framework demonstrates how this preserves both model IP and test dataset privacy.

 3. Real-Time Inference on Edge Devices